 You may also wish to contact us using the above methods for the following reasons:

-- If you coming to a Canadian Breast Cancer Foundation office and have special needs or require information about accessibility
+If you are coming to a Canadian Breast Cancer Foundation office and have special needs or require information about accessibility

-- To request a copy of our Accessible Customer Service Policy
+To request a copy of our Accessibility Policy